JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Further Changes to Contents Before Release

+Do not allow changes between the last test release and a production release.
+If changes are needed, create another test release instead.

 These instructions result in the initial release-5.9.2 branch label being attached to the master branch sequence.
 If somebody commits to master after that, master will move along with additional contents.
 Once that happens, if you want to include _all_ merges to master to date, you can just move the release-5.9.2 branch forward on master to the current head (and update the release note, decoderIndex and help files as needed)